usf-portal/his4936-dh1-project-template/docs/source_analysis.md

 ---

 ## Data Analysis

-* Do the datasets involved reflect the viewpoints of particular groups or institutions, and if so, who?

   The emails reflect the views of Hillary Clinton and the people she is closest to - politically and otherwise, while their digitization reflects Julian Assange's anti-Clinton stance - the search engine facilitates a user's ability to sift through her emails and find details damaging to Clinton.
 However, in contrast to these individuals, Jason Leopold seems to have no motive in filing an FOIA other than wanting to break a story.